UK exceeds 200,000 testing capacity target

 As lockdown eases, a new system called test and trace is being used to help keep the virus under control - identifying possible outbreaks.

-Having enough tests on offer will be vital, as well as getting rapid results back so people can find out if they might have the virus and therefore need to stay at home to stop the spread.
+Having enough tests on offer will be vital, as well as getting rapid results back so people can be informed if they might have the virus and therefore need to stay at home to stop the spread.

 Widespread testing forms a central part of the government's strategy to control the virus.